datacamp-content/courses-introduction-to-shell/chapter5.md

 Most users put these in a directory called `bin` under their home directory.
 If a script is there,
-and if it has execute permission, the shell will run it when you type its name *without* saying "bash" first.
+and if it has execute permission, the shell will run it when you type its name *without* also typing `bash`.

 *** =pre_exercise_code
 ```{python}